AppImageCrafters/appimage-builder-docs/source/intro/tutorial.rst

     .. _docker test environments: https://hub.docker.com/r/appimagecrafters/tests-env

 .. warning::
-    Docker must me installed in the system and the user must be able to use it without root permissions.
+    Docker must be installed in the system and the user must be able to use it without root permissions.
 Use the following snippet to allow it.

     .. code-block:: shell